robpearson/custom-meters-accelerator/README.md

 - You must have an active Azure subscription for development and testing purposes.
 Create an Azure subscription [here](https://azure.microsoft.com/free/).
 - You must have a Partner Center account enabled for use with the commercial marketplace.
 Create an account [here](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account).
 - We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019 / 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
-- The AMA Billing Scheduler has been implemented using [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+- The AMA Meter Scheduler has been implemented using [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - For data persistence we are using [Azure Cosmos Database](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) and [Entity Framework](https://docs.microsoft.com/ef/).
 However, feel free to use any data repository you are comfortable with.

 ## Contributing